 Transmittal Package PDF File

-The guidance in the 2012 transmittal package supersedes the 1/14/2009 Enforcement Discretion Guidance Regarding the Applicability of the Bona Fide Prospective Purchaser Definition in CERCLA 101(40) to Tenants policy document.You will need Adobe Reader to view some of the files on this page.
+The guidance in the 2012 transmittal package supersedes the 1/14/2009 Enforcement Discretion Guidance Regarding the Applicability of the Bona Fide Prospective Purchaser Definition in CERCLA 101(40) to Tenants policy document.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.